BuidlGuidl/ctf.buidlguidl.com/README.md

 In this repo we provide a full set of tools to help you with the challenges, including:

-- A user-friendly frontend to interact with the contracts (_"Debug"_ page)
+- A user-friendly frontend to interact with the contracts (_"Debug Contracts"_ page)
 - Simplified workflow for [deploying new contracts](https://docs.scaffoldeth.io/deploying/deploy-smart-contracts)
 - A local blockchain and a block explorer for testing
 - [Example scripts](./packages/scripts/src/example.ts) to interact with smart contracts